Amazing what you can teach yourself to do!

 Having pulled together a bit of a marketing plan he needed somewhere on the web to direct people to so they can sign-up.

 That's where the plane hunt landing page came up and this is the result.
-It's intended to be fairly basic with enough content to whet the appatite and get people to sign up for more information.
+It's intended to be fairly basic with enough content to whet the appetite and get people to sign up for more information.
 It signs you up to mailchimp.

 This one was totally a vanity project.
 My mother runs a local history group for the U3A (University of the Third Age).
 As part of that, she arranges trips to local historical sites and takes a lot of photos.
 Photos I generally upload for her and have printed!